-Four Mile Beach, Port Douglas, was closed yesterday by a 4 meter salt water crocodile.
+Four Mile Beach, Port Douglas, was closed a while ago by a 4-meter saltwater crocodile.
 He didn’t do much, just swam along the beach about 20m from shore.
 A crowd gathered and watched, that’s about as exciting as the day got.
-It made me think though, not many people have the experience of sharing their home with these prehistoric giants, the Port Douglas Crocodiles are kinda cool.
-Yes, they are Salt Water Crocodiles, the dangerous kind and yes they can occasionally be found on Four Mile Beach, but is there really any danger involved in swimming in or around Port Douglas?
+It made me think though, not many people have the experience of sharing their home with these prehistoric giants.
+The crocodiles here in Port Douglas and Far North Queensland are pretty cool.
+We consider it a privilege to live alongside these amazing creatures.

 Port Douglas Crocodiles, Salt Water or Fresh Water, Where to See Them?

 Australia’s fresh water crocodiles are a walk in the park compared to our local crocodilians.